ClickHouse/spark-clickhouse-connector/docker/README.md

 `docker exec -it kyuubi /opt/spark/bin/spark-shell`

+4. Play with CloudBeaver

+Open `http://localhost:8978` in browser, and login w/ admin authentication `kyuubi`/`kyuubi`.

-4. Connect using DataGrip or DBeaver
+5. Connect using DataGrip or DBeaver

 Add a new Hive or Spark SQL or Kyuubi datasource with